The Road to Newarre

 'There was a flurry of movement and Tempi was left gripping the man's wrist and shoulder.
 The bald man snarled and struggled.
 But Tempi simply twisted the man's arm until he was bent over, staring at the floor.
 Then Tempi kicked the mans legs out from under him sending him tumbling to the ground.'

-This pair of descriptions shows us the general overview from two remote angles but for a more technical assessment we need to try it for ourselves and so witness SB from a Kvothe perspective.
+This first pair of descriptions shows us a general overview from two remote angles but for a more technical assessment we need to try it for ourselves and so witness SB from a Kvothe perspective.
 Enter Celean.

 'My left hand missed but the long strong fingers of my right hand wrapped all the way around her slender wrist.
 I didn't have her in the proper submission but now it was a game of strength, and I couldn't help but win.
 I already had her wrist, all that remained was to grip her shoulder and I'd have her in SB before--'